A Winter’s Tale

 We are thrilled to have had engagement in both physical and digital formats, thank you to everyone who has chosen to participate.

 You can view some of the work below and we will be adding more throughout the exhibition.
 If you would like to submit work for viewing, please email firstname.lastname@example.org.

-Arlington Arts is the best choice for live music in West Berkshire.
+Arlington Arts is the home for live music in West Berkshire.
 Our line-up is always introducing you to up-and-coming blues and folk artists, as well as veteran craftspeople of their scene.
 Alongside this we have a vibrant programme of Theatre, Dance and Comedy – as well as being available to hire for conferences, meetings, art galleries and team-building days.
 The venue has had some massive names perform on our stage; some of our most notable performers have been K.T.
-Tunstall, Michael Mcintyre, RusseLl Howard, and King King.
+Tunstall, Michael Mcintyre, Russell Howard, and King King.

 All proceeds from Arlington Arts go to the Mary Hare School For The Deaf Charity.
-To find out more about this cause please visit the Mary Hare page and see what your money can go towards in the life of deaf and hard hearing people.
+To find out more about this cause please visit the Mary Hare page and see what your money can go towards in the life of deaf and hard of hearing people.
 You can also find out more information about The Mary Hare Foundation via their own website.

 The box office is open between 10am and 4.30pm Monday-Friday.
 We are occasionally open later/at weekends, depending on whether we have an event on.
 Please call on 01635 244 246 for ticket bookings and general enquiries.

 As a separate registered charity, (number 1002680), The Mary Hare Foundation has been established to raise funds for deaf and hard of hearing children.
 It depends on the support of donations, grants and other fundraising activities to develop its work in the field of educating deaf children.